danielda12312/turing-machine/README.md

-case 1 - "q0" : as long as the state I am in is "q0" and the symbol is '0' I move right on the tape (increase head by 1) then I break out of the switch and get back into the while loop while still in state "q0" repeat that until I reach the separator in the else-if statement which is '1', if I reached that symbol replace it with '_' and set state to "HALT"
+case 1 - "q0" : as long as the state I am in is "q0" and the symbol is '0' I move right on the tape (increase head by 1) then I break out of the switch and get back into the while loop while still in state "q0" repeat that until I reach the separator in the else-if statement which is '1', if I reached that symbol I replace it with '_' and set state to "HALT"

 in a separate function name getResult() I turn tape to a new String object without all the blank chars '_' (including the separator that we changed to '_') and get its length into a variable sum with length() and return sum.